Licensing

 Tips for clients at the research stage

 Try to find well-established companies that have at least several years of experience in their field and can handle a wide range of service needs.
-They may charge more for their services, but in general they tend to provide reliable solutions.
+They may charge more, but they usually provide reliable solutions.

 Illustration of handshake